 1. How do my meals arrive?

 All meals are delivered frozen in an eski and have a frozen use by date of around 3 months (the labelled use-by date of some meals may be shorter than this and some may be longer than this as well, this is simply a result of when the meals were cooked as we don't cook every recipe every week so not all the meals will have exactly 3 month use by date.
 Rest assured that we're always rotating stock to keep things as fresh as possible.)

 2. Where do you deliver?
 And What Days?

-We deliver to the following postcodes in the Perth Central Metro area on Monday, Wednesday & Friday (order must be placed before midnight the previous day);
+We deliver to the following postcodes in the Perth Central Metro area on Monday, Wednesday & Friday (order must be placed before midday/12pm the previous day);

 We deliver to the following postcodes in the Perth Northern Metro area on Wednesday (order must be placed before midday/12pm Tuesday);